We provide an extensive range of advice and assistance on all matters relating to mental health law.

 Recent Related Blogs:

-- Theresa May pledges to ‘rip up’ the Mental Health Act 1983
+- Temporary changes to the Mental Health Act during coronavirus pandemic

 REPRESENTATION AT MENTAL HEALTH TRIBUNALS